sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 /*
  * Publish an event
  *
- *  Internally a a sequence number is embedded in every published event,
+ *  Internally a globally unique sequence number is embedded in every published event,
- *  along with a globally unique runtime-id that can distinguish restarts.
+ *  The sequence numbers from same publishing instances can be compared
+ *  to see if there any missing events between.
+ *
+ *  The sequence has two components as run-time-id that distinguishes
+ *  the running instance of a publisher and other a running sequence
+ *  starting from 0, which is local to this runtime-id.
+ *
- *  The receiver could keep next expected number for each runtime id
+ *  The receiver API keep next last received number for each runtime id
  *  and use this info to compute missed event count upon next event.
  *  The contents of the sequence is implementation specific.
+Use the
+ *  provided API to compare two sequences.
  *
  * input:
- *  handle -- As obtained from events_init_publisher for a event-source.
+ *  handle - As obtained from events_init_publisher for a event-source.
  *
- *  event_tag --
+ *  event_tag -
  *      Name of the YANG container that defines this event in the
  *      event-source module associated with this handle.
  *
  *      YANG path formatted as "< event_source >:< event_tag >"
  *      e.g. {"sonic-events-bgp:bgp-state": { "ip": "10.10.10.10", ...}}
  *
- *  params --
+ *  params -
  *      Params associated with event; This may or may not contain
  *      timestamp.
 In the absence, the timestamp is added, transparently.
  *